wyang007/atlas-jupyter/poc/README.md

 3. To start the container, run:

-   `singularity run -B /dir/mycvmfs:/mycvmfs mycontainer.img`
+   `singularity run -B /dir/mycvmfs:/mycvmfs --nv mycontainer.img`

    This will print out a line like this